ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

 Like in the previous section, we now want to also get the parity of the total number of calls that were made.
-We cannot add a mutable reference as parameter like we did in Rust, but we'll do something analogous the state monad in Lean's standard library, :lean:`StateM`.
+We cannot add a mutable reference as parameter like we did in Rust, but we'll do something analogous using the state monad in Lean's standard library, :lean:`StateM`.

 Let concentrate our attention to the function's type for the moment.
 Recall that the signature of the original Rust function was